aarongilly/blog/content/Now.md

 ```

 # On Deck / On Hold

+## Semantic Canvas v1.2
+Adding lots of neat-but-obvious features that will make the [[Semantic Canvas]] plugin more useful.

 ## Puzzle Box
 Designing & building a 2024 Puzzle Box - “Brief Mystery”